 When thinking about how much life insurance you need, think about how much money your family would need to maintain their standard of living without your income.
 Not only will there be the immediate cash needs of funeral and final expenses, your family members may also assume your debt, and those payments still need to be made in your absence.
 Long-term, you want to provide a large enough death benefit that your income is replaced and any future expenses, like education, are covered (if you have children).
 Determining this amount can be difficult, but you can use our Life Insurance Needs Calculator to help.

-Note: Survivors of servicemembers are entitled to monthly survivor benefits through Dependency and Indemnity Compensation, the Survivor Benefit Plan, and Social Security.
+Note: Survivors of servicemembers who died while on active duty may be entitled to monthly survivor benefits through Dependency and Indemnity Compensation and the Survivor Benefit Plan, and survivors of any death may be entitled to benefits through Social Security.
 A family’s additional life insurance need (beyond SGLI) should be based on monthly expenses minus monthly survivor benefit entitlements.
-You can estimate this amount using our Survivor Entitlements and Benefits at a Glance calculator.

 When to Purchase Supplemental Life Insurance Coverage